What You Need to Know About Sailing in Wallis and Futuna

 As for experiencing Wallis as a visitor, the island offers stunning natural attractions like crater lakes and uninhabited islets, while there are excellent kitesurfing and snorkelling opportunities in the protected lagoon.
 Rental cars are available for exploring.

-Head to The Complete Travel Guide to Wallis LINK#D017 to start planning your visit and check out the "Anchorages in Wallis and Futuna" section below.
+Head to The Complete Travel Guide to Wallis to start planning your visit and check out the "Anchorages in Wallis and Futuna" section below.

 Sailing to Futuna

-Futuna, also known as the Horne Islands (Futuna and Alofi), are much less developed than Wallis.
+Futuna, also known as the Horne Islands (Futuna and Alofi), are less developed than Wallis.
 However, there is an official port of entry at Leava, which is also your best anchorage option.
 On Futuna's west coast, it offers the most sheltered conditions.

 While the selection of shops for provisioning is not as extensive as Wallis', you'll still be able to pick up essentials and hire a car to explore the island.
-See the Information, Shops & Services on Futuna LINK#D036 to learn more about provisioning.
+See the Information, Shops & Services on Futuna to learn more about provisioning.

 On Alofi, the island is uninhabited, and the only way to explore is on foot.
-Guides are available to help you find the island's caves.

-Plan your visit starting with The Complete Travel Guide to Futuna LINK#D035 and check out the "Anchorages in Wallis and Futuna" section below.
+Plan your visit starting with The Complete Travel Guide to Futuna and check out the "Anchorages in Wallis and Futuna" section below.

 Clearing Customs for Yachts in Wallis and Futuna